5 Keywords to Include on Your Physical Therapy Resume and Why

 4. Feature keywords descriptive of related duties

-Physical therapists, especially those working in small clinics or who are solo practitioners, can incorporate important keywords in the PT resume that call attention to related skills they've attained.
+Physical therapists, especially those working in small clinics or solo practitioners, can incorporate important keywords in the PT resume that call attention to related skills they've attained.
 Some of those areas include:

 - Patient/insurance billing